wangshusen/CS583A-2019Spring/webpage/index.md

     -- Submission is not required.

     -- Deadline: finish it before the 1st Quiz.
-(Otherwise, you might fail.)
+(Otherwise, you will probably fail.)

 - Jan 24, **Homework 1** is assigned (available on Canvas).